 Do not deep fry with olive oil.
 It has a low burning point.

 If it smells ok and tastes ok, it's all right to use.
-The expensive olive oil will deteriorate in its lovely flavor after a time, but is still ok to cook with.

 Is there some reason you bought so much olive oil in the first place?
 Do you use a lot?
 Was it a good deal?
 I only buy one smallish bottle at a time.
 Oils go rancid once opened but don't know about unopened containers, altho I don't imagine even then it lasts forever!
 You did mention expensive, I now remember....so why buy so much expensive olive oil and then be worried about whether you can use it?

 Should olive oil be stored in the refrigerator since that is a cool and dark place?